into-docker/clj-docker-client/README.md

  :params {:param-1 "value1"
           :param-2 true}}
 ```
 Takes an optional key `as`.
 Defaults to `:data`.
-Returns an InputStream if passed as `:stream`, the raw underlying UNIX socket if passed as `:socket`. `:stream` is useful for streaming responses like logs, events etc, which run till the container is up. `:socket` is useful for events when bidirectional streams are returned by docker in operations like `:ContainerAttach`.
+Returns an InputStream if passed as `:stream`, the raw underlying network socket if passed as `:socket`. `:stream` is useful for streaming responses like logs, events etc, which run till the container is up. `:socket` is useful for events when bidirectional streams are returned by docker in operations like `:ContainerAttach`.
 ```clojure
 {:op     :NameOfOp
  :params {:param-1 "value1"